Energy bills to fall from July: Here’s how to lock in your savings

 If you're keen to compare prices to find yourself a better deal, then the reference price is a good benchmark to go by.

 What does a standing offer mean and how is it different from a market offer?

 Almost 800,000 residents in New South Wales, South Australia and South East Queensland are on standing offer contracts according to the Australian government.

 Here's a quick overview of how they stack up against market offers.

 You're probably wondering how you got on a standing offer in the first place.
 The simplest explanation is that your market offer expired and you're no longer getting any discounts or incentives.

 The electricity rate on standing offers is set by the AER who imposes limits on how much can be charged for electricity.

 It's a no-frills contract but the benefit is that by legislation, prices can't change more than once every 6 months.
 Also by law, your provider will have to notify you of any price changes in writing and before implementing the change.

 I get the gist.
 Let's recap how I save more money on my energy bills.

-As we briefly mentioned above, the best thing you can do to bring down the cost of your energy bill is by comparing energy prices and then making a switch.
+As we briefly mentioned above, the best thing you can do to bring down the cost of your energy bill is to compare energy prices and then make a switch.